Thursday, October 16, 2025

 As far as I can tell, Saint Patrick's has been in operation since the late 1800s and that makes it one of the more recent cemeteries in Haverhill.
 Stones there date back to 1896 whereas cemeteries in Haverhill like Maplewood have stones dating as far back as the 1700s.
 You won't find any soldiers of the American Revolution here.
 You will find Civil War soldiers at Walnut, though!
 Legend has it that it and nearby Hilldale cemetery are haunted.
 The older the cemetery, the more haunted it is.
 I don't make the rules!

 Saint Patrick's is pretty easy to navigate as the property has rectangular sections.
 To make things even more helpful, the stones themselves are organized by decade of death for the most part.
 For example, if someone passed away in the 1980s, their stone would be among others who passed away in the same time period.
 Sometimes that's not the case as families have stones nearby.
+It may also depend on who was buried in the plot first and when they passed away.
 It's still convenient!
 Just like access to my grandfather's stone.

 The final resting place of my grandfather, my great-grandfather Vincenzo, my great-grandmother Maria, Vincenzo's second wife Fortuna and my grandma Ollie is one of the easiest stones to find.
 It's along one of the main "roads" on the property and is one of the first stones I remember visiting.